Franco T.,

 Let’s talk about something no one really wants to admit out loud.

-Your employees work from home offices, cafes, airport lounges.
+Your employees work from home offices, cafés, airport lounges.
 Your applications are scattered across AWS, Azure, and three different SaaS platforms.
 Your partners need access to specific systems.
 Your contractors log in from who knows where.

-It's not even particularly difficult for them.
+It is not even particularly difficult for them.

-The shift we’re seeing (that changes everything)
+The shift we are seeing (that changes everything)

 Instead, verify everything.
 Every time.
 Every request.

 And the results?
-They’ve been rather remarkable.
+They have been quite remarkable.

 Seven strategic changes that actually work